AndrewKeYanzhe/frametime-analyser/README.md

 3. Run `Frametime Analyser.py`

 Notes
-* Input video must be encoded at 60FPS
+* Input video must be encoded at 60 FPS
 * OpenCV decodes video in software, so a fast CPU is recommended. i7-3770 is sufficient for H.264 1080p.
 H.265 or higher resolutions would require a faster CPU

 ## Technical Overview